Folding in Poker

 • Giving Up Equity – Almost all hands have some equity against your opponent’s betting range, no matter how bad.
 By folding your hand, you’re giving up that equity, allowing your opponent to win more of the pot than they should.
 While sometimes your hand will have so little equity that folding is far and away the best play, you don’t want to get into the habit of folding when your hand has decent equity.
 You can’t afford to wait until you have an equity advantage; even if your hand only has 25-30% equity, that’s often enough to continue depending on the size of the bet and your opponent’s betting range.

 • Gives Your Opponents Momentum – Poker is a game of the mind.
-We often find that confident players play better because they’re not worried about the outcome of their decision; they have the confidence that it’s the correct one, whether or not it works out.
-Suppose you’re making a lot of bluffs into your opponent, and they keep working.
-In that case, it will give you immense confidence in your decision-making, allowing you to play better in other areas of the game.
+We often find that confident players play better because they’re not worried about the outcome of their decision; they have confidence that it’s the correct one, whether or not it works out.
+Suppose you’re bluffing into your opponent, and it keeps working; it will give you immense confidence in your decision-making, allowing you to play better in other areas of the game.
 This is precisely what happens when you let your opponent run over you.
-Alternatively, you’re constantly folding against your opponent.
-In that case, you’re giving them the confidence they need to play better in other aspects of the game, making your life much more difficult.
+Alternatively, if you’re constantly folding against your opponent, you’re giving them the confidence they need to play better in other aspects of the game, making your life much more difficult.

 You need to find a balance with your folding to give yourself the best opportunity to make money without gambling too much and throwing money away on hands with no chance of winning.